-The Youth Tobacco Prevention Program is a multi-component framework that addresses three essential goals through mobilizing youth activists, promoting tobacco-free environments, and increasing youth’s affinity toward anti-tobacco branding and messaging.
+The Youth Tobacco and Vaping Prevention Program is a multi-component framework that addresses three essential goals through mobilizing youth activists, promoting tobacco-free environments, and increasing youth’s affinity toward anti-tobacco branding and messaging.
 This program advances the field of tobacco prevention because the structure is aligned with the Centers for Disease Control’s Best Practices for Comprehensive Tobacco Control Program, which includes preventing tobacco initiation among youth and identifying and eliminating tobacco-related disparities among population groups.

 The program is an activism-based effort developed to disrupt and dissolve the tobacco industry’s targeting of vulnerable communities by:

 - Engaging at-risk youth (grades 9-12) in tobacco prevention activities.